jdreaver/rules_terraform/README.md

   - We could auto-generate [`.auto.tfvars.json`](https://www.terraform.io/language/values/variables#variable-definitions-tfvars-files)
     files so the variables are automatically loaded.
+  - Think outside the box: we could make a custom Terraform provider that makes the bazel integration simpler.
+For example, we can have a `dependency` block similar to Terragrunt where we can centralize dependencies instead of making a bunch of template-like bazel rules.
 - Document everything, refactor everything, etc. Make this presentable.
 - Add a top-level test asserting all S3 backend keys are unique.
 Duplicating keys because of a copy/paste error is really common.